trush/dynamicfilter/active/dynamicfilterapp/simulation_files/README.txt

 ———————————
-Displays the number of items routed first to one of two predicates for given input files Compares two different algorithms against one another Can't find where the data comes from yet
+Displays the number of items routed first to one of two predicates for given input files Compares two different algorithms against one another Asks for two distinct files one for each algorithm Can't find where the data comes from yet